 Find A Doctor Or Hospital In Your Network.

 In a healthy heart, electrical signals travel through the heart and make it beat regularly.
-But with an irregular heartbeat, or arrthymia, the heart does not beat regularly.
-Arrhythmias, can make it feel like your heart is flip-flopping, beating too fast, too slow, or skipping beats.
-There are several different kinds of arrthymias, some of which can be normal variations in heartbeat, while other need medical attention.
+But with an irregular heartbeat, or arrythmia, the heart does not beat regularly.
+Arrythmias, can make it feel like your heart is flip-flopping, beating too fast, too slow, or skipping beats.
+There are several different kinds of arrythmias, some of which can be normal variations in heartbeat, while other need medical attention.

 But there is some good news.
-A study in the journal Circulation found that more than half of A-fib cases are potentially avoidable by addressing associated, preventable risk factors .
-Many doctors use a two-step approach to treating A-fib: find and fix changeable risk factors, and then prevent blood clots from forming by treating patients with anticoagulants.
+A study in the journal Circulation found that more than half of A-fib cases are potentially avoidable by dealing with risk factors.
+Many doctors use a two-step approach to treating A-fib: find and fix changeable risk factors, and then prevent blood clots from forming by treating patients with blood thinners.

-The National Heart, Lung, and Blood Institute recommends these healthy lifestyle to prevent A-fib:
+The National Heart, Lung, and Blood Institute recommends these healthy lifestyle activities to prevent A-fib:

-Have a heart!
-If you’re concerned about yourself or someone else, encourage them to see the doctor!
+And if you’re concerned about yourself or someone else, encourage them to see the doctor.

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of New Mexico.